wyne/stackmob-customcode-maven/README.md

 Building:

-1. cd java
-2. mvn clean package
+1. mvn clean package
-3. JAR is located in java/target
+2. JAR is located in target

 ### Deploying